-We are preparing to implement changes to donor eligibility later this month.
+ImpactLife has made changes to its Donor History Questionnaire (DHQ) to implement Individual Donor Assessment as of Sept.
+25, 2023.
 Blood providers across the United States received final guidance on changes to donor eligibility from the U.S. Food and Drug Administration in May 2023.
-Since that time, ImpactLife has been preparing to implement Individual Donor Assessment by revising our donor history questionnaire and data systems, and by providing training for our employees on these changes.
+Since that time, ImpactLife has been preparing to implement Individual Donor Assessment by revising our DHQ and data systems, and by providing training for our employees on these changes.

-Moving to Individual Donor Assessment will create more equitable donor eligibility standards for prospective blood donors by using gender-inclusive, individual sexual behavior-based questions in pre-donation screening.
-Please see below for more information on this change, and check this page for additional resources once we have implemented the new donor eligibility criteria in late September.
+Moving to Individual Donor Assessment creates more equitable donor eligibility standards for prospective blood donors by using gender-inclusive, individual sexual behavior-based questions in pre-donation screening.
+Please see below for more information on this change.

 AABB: FAQs on Individual Donor Assessment